patchew-project/qemu/docs/interop/vhost-user.rst

   successfully negotiated, this message is submitted by the front-end to query the back-end for its device status as defined in the Virtio specification.

+``VHOST_USER_SUSPEND``
+  :id: 41
+  :equivalent ioctl: VHOST_VDPA_SUSPEND
+  :request payload: N/A
+  :reply payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_SUSPEND`` protocol feature has been successfully negotiated, this message is submitted by the front-end to have the back-end cease all operations except for handling vhost-user requests.
+The back-end must stop processing all virt queues, and it must not perform any background operations.
+It may not resume until a subsequent ``VHOST_USER_RESUME`` call.

+``VHOST_USER_RESUME``
+  :id: 42
+  :equivalent ioctl: VHOST_VDPA_RESUME
+  :request payload: N/A
+  :reply payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_SUSPEND`` protocol feature has been successfully negotiated, this message is submitted by the front-end to allow the back-end to resume operations after having been suspended before.
+The back-end must again begin processing rings that are not stopped, and it may resume background operations.

 Back-end message types